-Working on an interdisciplinary team provides an opportunity to learn how to collaborate and work effectively with other health care providers from a range of disciplines.
+Work on an interdisciplinary team provides an opportunity to effectively collaborate with health care providers from a range of disciplines.
 Further, it is an opportunity to better understand the unique skills and knowledge that psychologists bring to a team.
 This collaboration can take place in a variety of contexts: